evently-cloud/site/src/blog/why-cirqus-why-now/index.md

 }
 ```

-The class declares it’s selector statement as well as the variables needed to query for specific events.
+The class declares its selector statement as well as the variables needed to query for specific events.
 Below, look at the CommandHandler implementation where it provides the selector variable `email` from the Command data.

 All the handlers required to build the read model are annotated to indicate which event they react to.
 Cirqus will handle building the selector and optimizing the calls to only select events that have reactions.